MYOB created a holistic and unified data strategy that enabled more personalization at scale

-“A single data flow got us to where we needed to be.
-It improved our cadence of delivery.
-We were better able to experiment and take new ideas to market.
-And from a business point of view, we saw our trial conversion rates go up by 54%.”
+“A single data flow got us to where we needed to be, improved our cadence of delivery, and we were better able to experiment and take new ideas to market.
+From a business point of view, we saw our trial conversion rates go up by 54%.”

-MYOB struggled to scale their B2B digital strategies due to disparate data sources and teams.
+The company struggled to scale its B2B digital strategies due to disparate data sources and teams.
 To solve this, they needed a unified data strategy to transform their digital customer experiences.
 Head of Product & Platforms at MYOB, Jay Nawaz, implemented a centralized data infrastructure using Segment and made organizational changes that improved their time to market, personalized user journeys, and improved commercial results.

-MYOB’s digital strategy wasn’t scaling.
-The company lacked a consistent model for tracking and using customer data.
+As a rapidly growing software company supporting 1.2 million small-to-medium-sized enterprises, MYOB had acquired a trove of rich user insights by employing multiple analytics tools.
+But MYOB’s digital strategy wasn’t scaling.
+The company lacked a consistent model for tracking, unifying, and activating customer data.
 Not only did this limit its customer insights, it also severely limited its ability to personalize customer interactions.

-MYOB built a best-in-class data strategy by centralizing their customer data, teams, and processes.
+MYOB built a best-in-class data strategy by centralizing its customer data, teams, and processes.
 Their first step was to seamlessly connect data sources and help teams better understand their customers—all using Segment.

 Its second step was to make internal improvements to accelerate time to market and drive efficiencies.
 MYOB went through an exercise to clearly delineate “Data Producers” from “Data Consumers.”
 It created teams with marketers, developers, a product manager, and analysts to work together to improve specific KPIs.
 This structure led to faster turn-around times and stronger ownership and accountability.